brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![-](./aestetics-2.png)

 ^ Now the text is much more readable, you don't have to squint your eyes as much as before.
 Easier to read text reduces cognitive load.
+Because you don't have to focus as much on the reading itself.

 ^ We're freeing up memory space!